 What is Scratch?

-For those who don't know, Scratch is an online website that gives creators the power to code and build their own games, providing an outlet to bring ideas to life with animation and storytelling!
+For those who don't know, Scratch is an online website that gives creators the power to code and build easy games, providing an outlet to bring ideas to life with animation and storytelling!

 In fact, if you jump over to Scratch right now, you'll quickly notice just how many different types of games and animations exist—pretty amazing, right?